Im Nayeon (EP): Critical reception

 Uproxx including the album on their list of best pop album of 2022.
-Prising its way of blending pop production with various genres, writing, "IM NAYEON has set the standard for what’s to come and what to look out for with future solo projects from twice".
+Praising its way of blending pop production with various genres, writing, "IM NAYEON has set the standard for what’s to come and what to look out for with future solo projects from twice".

+Year-end lists

 Commercial performance

 Ahead of its release, the Im Nayeon surpassed over 500,000 pre-orders, the highest number of pre-orders by a female soloist thus far in 2022.
 The EP debuted and peaked at number 1 on the South Korean Gaon Album Chart.
-On the US Billboard 200, the EP peaked at number 7, making Nayeon the first South Korean soloist to enter the top 10 and highest selling female act of the year upon its release.
+On the US Billboard 200, the EP peaked at number 7 with pure 52,000 copies sold, making Nayeon the first South Korean soloist to enter the top 10 and highest selling female act of the year upon its release.
 In Japan, it reached number 7 on the Japanese Digital Albums chart and number 19 on the Japanese Hot Albums chart.
 In Europe, it charted in Finland, Poland, and the United Kingdom.

 In August 2022, the EP received a Platinum certification from the Korea Music Content Association (KMCA) for selling over 250,000 units in South Korea.
+It was later certified 2× Platinum in November 2022 for surpassing 500,000 units sold.